Skip to main content

 Their answer?
 “Wow.
 I hadn’t ever really thought of it that way, because yeah, the only clothing that feels okay on my body is clothing that isn’t too tight around the hips or chest.”

 This conversation confirmed a hypothesis that I had begun my research with: Fit is prior to style as a decision making factor in our shopping experience.
-Yes, we may love the style of a given button down or pair of pants, but before we can even entertain style, we have to fit through the pinhole limitation of fit.
-And unfortunately, there’s very little on the other side.
+Yes, we may love the style of a given button down or pair of pants, but before we can even entertain style, we have to literally 'fit' into the clothing.
+And unfortunately, most of the time, we don't.

 Do: